 Larson co-founded the Women of Cinefamily support group with Tina Poppy and Alia Penner.
 Poppy previously left the organization, and both Larson and Penner intend to step aside from their involvement with the group in the future, according to Indiewire.

-The recent events referred to an anonymous email that was sent to many Cinefamily members on Monday, citing a 2014 harassment case against Belove that ended in a settlement, as well as accusing Elnashai of “raping multiple women.”
+The recent events referred to an anonymous email that was sent to many Cinefamily members on Monday.
+The email referenced a 2014 harassment case against Belove that ended in a settlement.
+The anonymous missive also accused Elnashai of “raping multiple women.”

 Larson spoke out on Twitter, saying “The allegations at Cinefamily are upsetting to me personally, both as an advocate for sexual assault survivors and a member of the community.
 Firstly, I would like to thank the brave survivors who spoke up — I believe you.
 The responsibility of handling allegations of this nature should never fall on the assaulted.
 Cinefamily prides itself on being a space of safety and communion — it is time for further action to ensure that.”